 What do you like about the Sony a7 III?

-Image quality - Razor sharp quality, as you’d expect from a Sony.
+Image quality - Razor sharp quality, as you’d expect from a Sony (of course when paired with quality lenses).
 With high quality optics paired with this camera you’re always going to come away with exceptional quality images in both sharpness and colors, even from the JPEG images of this camera.

 Eye-AF - It’s impressive to how responsive and quick the AF of this camera is and the Eye-AF is very effective.
 While photographing at the Monterey Aquarium and the various model sets Sony had during Kando 2.0 I never had an issue with focusing, as the camera was quick to lock on to any subjects eyes.